kedanco/100-days-kallaway-log/README.md

 - And the last one, that we'll face weird errors trying to `json()` the hell out of the response `Body` (See MDN docs) when the backend request isn't even returning a JSON object to begin with!

 Also got more used to async/await and try/catch syntax compared to chaining `.then()`.
 Working on understand error-handling with Express and async/await.

 **Link to work:**

+### Day 17: 14th March Thursday, 2019

+**Today's Progress:** BookTracker

+**Thoughts:** Edited the routes, and spiced up the html and css of the page with Grid and Flexbox.
+Also added wishlist into the display

+**Link to work:**

+### Day 18: 15th March Friday, 2019

+**Today's Progress:** BookTracker

+**Thoughts:** Followed a tutorial adding my UserModel in along with JWT for login validation.
+Makes me wonder why I didn't add this first as Books needed to depend on User.
+(Book belongs to User)

+**Link to work:**

+### Day 19: 16th March Saturday, 2019

+**Today's Progress:** Adv Dev Bootcamp

+**Thoughts:** Continued with Intermediate D3 and SVG.
+Intermediate level is not kidding at all, because I can't keep up with the method chaining, flipping sides, scaling of data etc.

+I'll probably have to return to this section again once this course is done, or find a better-paced tutorial on this.

+**Link to work:**

+### Day 20: 17th March Sunday, 2019

+**Today's Progress:** BookTracker

+**Thoughts:** Continued with adding PassportJS into app for User Model addition and validation.
+Also edited Book Model to reference Users, and had to remove the existing records in the database.
+Faced an error I could not solve -> having an error adding a new User.
+Can't seem to add a new entry using Postman, which was what the tutorial did..

+**Link to work:**

+### Day 21: 18th March Monday, 2019

+**Today's Progress:** Adv Dev Bootcamp

+**Thoughts:** Tried continuing with Histogram today.
+So many chaining methods that I can't remember what's for what, and had to really follow previous examples' code in order to figure out what to do.
+Still can't get a working example by myself yet, shall resign to following the tutorial to get through this section.

+**Link to work:**